matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ### 🖕 View Page Source 🖕

 The site is inaccessible to people with low and good vision, mouse, keyboard and screen reader users.
-If browser power users encounter a site like this, it awakens their inner [Zero Cool](https://en.wikipedia.org/wiki/Hackers_(film)#Plot) and they probably try to hack the site.
+If browser power users encounter a site like this, it might awaken their inner [Zero Cool](https://en.wikipedia.org/wiki/Hackers_(film)#Plot) and they try to hack the site.
 What I mean by _hack_ is _view the page source_.
 To put the cherry on top of my exclusion-first site, I’m [converting the text to html entities](https://v2.cryptii.com/text/htmlentities).

 [![Text is not readable when viewing the source because it's written in HTML entities](https://res.cloudinary.com/dp3mem7or/image/upload/v1559215401/articles/lighthouse/lighthouse_step7.png)](https://codepen.io/matuzo/pen/joeeqy)